“They said I can graduate early if I skip guard this year.”

 Here’s the thing that teenagers don’t recognize.
 No matter how draconian the administration, high school is safer and easier than life after high school.
 Yes, the safety part comes at the loss of potential fun and freedom.
 Doing dangerous and stupid things in a quest to declare your adulthood isn’t supposed to come until the end of twelfth grade, which happens about the same time as your eighteenth birthday.
 Four years of high school are for learning and maturing.
 Leaving school early eliminates the precious time that teenagers NEED to develop things like self-control, time management and the oh-so-important recognition that you are not invulnerable.

 Schools should be motivating students to take more classes and explore new subjects.
 Schools should not be shoving teenagers out the door.
 Leaving school early means missed opportunities for education.
+Visit conquercollege.com for more educational online tips.
 Education that provides the foundation for a successful college experience.

 Are these early graduates starting college or vocational education earlier than their peers?
 Last spring, I ran into a teenager from the exact same school as my child and the other children who are being encouraged to leave early.
 She was working in a restaurant where I was eating lunch.
 I asked her if she was taking college classes.
 “No. I’m waiting for everyone else to graduate so we can all start together in the fall.”
 Instead of being in high school or college, she was enjoying getting to “stay out late and sleep all day when they don’t need me at work.”
 Does that sound more than a little bit more dangerous than being in high school with your peers?
 Does this extra semester of party instead of learning make her more or less prepared for college?